Description

 property, simply set it to a float

 value representing the desired damping factor.
-A higher value will result in quicker deceleration of the rigid body, while a lower value will allow it to maintain its velocity for a longer period.
+A higher value will result in more rapid deceleration of the rigidbody's linear motion.

 Example usage: